pryv/dev-site/source/guides/custom-auth.md

         "level": "read"
       }
     ],
-    // ...
   }
   ```

-- 6 It compares the retrieved Access `id` with the one that was saved in the `clientData` field under `"id": "alices-verification-abc"`.
+- 6 It compares the retrieved Access `id` (`"id": "alices-verification-abc"`) with the one from Bob access' clientData: `clientData.customAuth.PryvAuthentication.id`.
 If it matches, it allows permission to the data, otherwise it refuses it.

 ## Custom Auth Step features